Families and divorce

 Sharing of payments – what to consider?

-There is a distinction to be made between those sums payable under such incentive or performance schemes which realise a value in the future with no further input from the earning spouse and those which require further endeavour after the marriage is over in order to realise their maximum potential.
+There is a distinction to be made between those sums payable under such incentive or performance schemes which realise a value in the future with no further input from the earning spouse and those which require further endeavour after the marriage is over to realise their maximum potential.

 This will affect how the income derived from such sources will be treated in a divorce settlement.

 The timing of payments will also be a consideration.
-A performance bonus might be shared if it is awarded close in time to the end of the marriage, however it is less likely to be shared if awarded well after the relationship is over.
+A performance bonus might be shared if it is awarded close in time to the end of the marriage, however, it is less likely to be shared if awarded well after the relationship is over.

 Future maintenance provisions

 There are two classes of maintenance – child maintenance and spousal maintenance.
-The two combined together are often referred to as global maintenance.
+The two combined are often referred to as global maintenance.
 Where spousal maintenance features, a settlement or court order tends to be based on two principles:

 - what each party might need to live on in the future;